Elevenlabs AudioNative Player

 Dynamic retargeting ads on Facebook show products that a shopper has already viewed (even if they haven’t added anything to their cart) to create personalized ads.
 These ads can include information from the product feed, such as price, photo, name, brand, or category.

 This is Facebook’s best sales strategy for leveraging the power of personalization to increase conversions.
-To display dynamic remarketing ads on Facebook, you need a Business Manager account and a product catalog that is updated on a regular basis.
+To display dynamic remarketing ads on Facebook, you need a Business Manager account and a product catalog that is regularly updated.

 They are a great way to get the most out of your product feed.